ShihaoShao-GH/SuperGlobal/README.md

 ## Contact us

-Feel free to reach out our co-corresponding authors at shaoshihao@pku.edu.cn and bingyi@google.com.
+Feel free to reach out our co-corresponding authors at shaoshihao@pku.edu.cn, and bingyi@google.com.